 What to say (or not to say) when selling Drupal

-For us being trusted Drupal teammates, it is of vital importance how our clients approach their clients and involve them in the sales process of selling them Drupal.
+In order for us to be trusted Drupal teammates, it is of vital importance how our clients approach their clients and involve them in the sales process of selling them Drupal.
 There are numerous ways how one can take this journey, but the desired outcome is definitely to sign a contract and land a new client.

-I will not write about what are the right and wrong approaches but instead, offer some insights from my career to date.
-Combining my decade-long experience in sales with some more theoretical findings of different sales techniques and methodologies it could come in handy when preparing your sales manuals.
+I will not write about what the right and wrong approaches are, but rather offer some insights from my career to date.
+Combining my decade-long experience in sales with some more theoretical findings of different sales techniques and methodologies, it could come in handy when preparing your sales manuals.

 When selling a product just isn't enough

 I have to admit that our clients don't have it easy.
-But no one has in the business of selling.
-First, you have to deal with the competition which might do very similar things as you do, only at a cheaper price.
-And the client will most likely go for the cheaper.
+But, then again, in the business of selling, no one does.
+First of all, you have to deal with the competition which might do very similar things as you do, only at a cheaper price.
+And the client will most likely go for the cheaper option.
 Second, the client.
 They would like a new website but don't know where to start.
 Or they already have it, but it isn’t providing expected results.

 Clients are technology agnostic

-Agnostic yes, ignorant no. As said before, a B2B buyer gets more and more educated and knows a lot about what is it they want to achieve with their online presence.
-If not already decided on a specific platform, anything is a possibility.
-How many clients do you stumble upon that say: “I want Drupal.”
-My guess, not all of them.
-As they are becoming more and more educated they know that whatever technology they decide for, it will work.
+My guess is, not all of them.
+As they are becoming more and more educated, they know that whatever technology they decide on, it will work.
 On a technological level that is, because there is no difference between open-source or proprietary systems if we focus ourselves only on their technological capabilities.

-We worked with over 80 happy clients (happy because they come back) and when talking to them we get as many different insights as we have clients about how they are selling Drupal.
-Contact us, we can talk about some of them and maybe give you some ideas how things could be done differently.
+We have worked with over 80 happy clients (happy because they come back) and when talking to them we get as many different insights as we have clients about how they are selling Drupal.
+Feel free to contact us, and we can talk about some of them and maybe give you some ideas of how things could be done differently.